-Alopecia areata (AA) is an inflammatory autoimmune skin disease characterized by varying degrees of hair loss.
-The host immune system targets anagen hair follicles.
-The primary goal of treatment is to stimulate hair growth by reducing the inflammation at sites of hair loss.
-Topical / intralesional corticosteroids and topical immunotherapy are commonly prescribed for AA; however, tolerability issues, side effects, and the modest efficacy of these treatments underscore the substantial unmet clinical need in AA.
-The AA pipeline is active, consisting primarily of targeted immunomodulatory agents, and boasts several marketed and investigational JAK inhibitors (e.g., Eli Lilly’s Olumiant, Pfizer’s ritlecitinib, Concert’s CTP-543).
-This report provides an analysis of AA epidemiology, current disease management, unmet needs, and the clinical and commercial potential of emerging AA therapies.
+Alopecia areata (AA) is an inflammatory autoimmune skin disease characterized by varying degrees of hair loss due to the targeting of anagen hair follicles by the host immune system.
+The primary goal of treatment is to stimulate hair growth through the alleviation of inflammation at sites of hair loss.
+Topical corticosteroids and topical contact allergens are commonly prescribed; however, tolerability issues, side effects, and the modest efficacy of these treatments underscore the substantial unmet clinical need in AA.
+The drug development pipeline is active and consists primarily of targeted immunomodulatory agents, with some investigational Janus-activated kinase (JAK) inhibitors (e.g., Pfizer’s ritlecitinib, Concert’s CTP-543) and one recently approved JAK inhibitor (Eli Lilly’s Olumiant [baricitinib]).
+This report provides an analysis of AA epidemiology, current disease management, unmet needs, and the clinical and commercial potential of emerging therapies.

 Niche & Rare Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.